GaloisInc/smaccmpilot-org/pages/software/preflight.md

 ## Radio setup
 Configure your controller as described on [Radio Control] page, and familiarize yourself with the position of **3-position MODE** switch and **KILL** switch.
-Your trims should be at zero.
+Your trims should be zeroed out.

 [Radio Control]: ../hardware/rc-controller.html